supaflyENJOY/DynamicsDocs/docs/AdminSetup/BusinessUnit.md

 ---
 id: BusinessUnit
-title: Business Unit
+title: Business Units
 ---
-# Business Unit
+# Business Units

 Business units are organizational units within your organization.
 For example, a company that has one Pacific location and one Atlantic location will set up 2 business units.
 Smaller organizations usually have one business unit for the entire organization.